ktrue/SunMoon-graph/README.md

 # optional if proxy used - uncomment to use.
 Leave commented if no proxy server needed
 # $myProxy = 'proxyip:port';
 #
+# optional uncomment to enable export of sun/moon data to ./calc-sunmoon-data.php for debugging
+# and comparison with USNO using get-usno-data=>usno-sunmoon-data.php and check-sunmoon-data.php
+$doLog = true;
 ###############################################################
 #End of settings                                              #
 ###############################################################